Worker’s Museum

 Starting from the 1950s, wooden houses quickly disappeared from Kallio, and also the workers’ houses in Kirstinkatu were tagged for demolition in 1966.
 The houses were allowed to get in a bad condition, and the lifestyle in them became restless.

 The buildings weren’t conserved until 1986.
-Three of them were renovated into modern apartments, and one was turned into the Worker Housing Museum by the City Museum.
+Three of them were renovated into modern apartments, and one was turned into the Worker’s Museum Museum by the City Museum.
 The well-preserved museum house was repaired, keeping as much of the old as possible.
 Nine stove rooms were decorated as homes of people who had been living in the building at different periods.